This might be one of the most disturbing abortion exposés you will ever read because the evil verges on unbelievable.

 He admitted that he would be happy to perform any abortion if the mother tells him “it would destroy her life if she has to carry the baby.”

-In the video clip below, Carhart stunned Andersson because, essentially, he admitted he’d abort unborn babies up to the moment of birth:
+In a video clip no longer available on YouTube, Carhart stunned Andersson because, essentially, he admitted he’d abort unborn babies up to the moment of birth:

 Andersson: “What counts as a medical need, in your view?
 I mean, if the woman is really stressed in her pregnancy, to qualify her?”